Dw1GHTY/wcf_winforms_chat/README.md

 # WCF_WinForms_ChatApp
-Simple WinForms  chat application with WCF FULL DUPLEX service.
+Simple WinForms chat application with optional text-encryption options implemented via WCF FULL DUPLEX service.

 HOW TO USE: